dudeperf3ct/dudeperf3ct.github.io/sensei/warren_buffett.md

 <span class='purple'>I don't try to predict markets.
 I don't try to predict business.
 I just try to adapt what comes along.</span>

+If I was running $1 million today, or $10 million for that matter, I’d be fully invested.
+Anyone who says that size does not hurt investment performance is selling.
+The highest rates of return I’ve ever achieved were in the 1950s.
+I killed the Dow.
+You ought to see the numbers.
+But I was investing peanuts then.
+It’s a huge structural advantage not to have a lot of money.
+I think I could make you 50% a year on $1 million.
+No, I know I could.
+I guarantee that.

 Quotes
 ===========================